Imprints of the nuclear symmetry energy on the tidal deformability of neutron stars: Partially constrained equation of state of neutron-rich matter with the MDI (momentum-dependent interaction)

 \section{Partially constrained equation of state of neutron-rich matter with the MDI (momentum-dependent interaction)}

-The tidal deformability depends on the neutron-star EOS through both the tidal Love number $k_2$ and stellar radius $R$ (see Eq.~\ref{Eq.3}).
+The tidal deformability depends on the neutron-star EOS through both the tidal Love number $k_2$ and stellar radius $R$ (see Eq.~(\ref{Eq.3})).
 As already mentioned in the introduction, current theoretical predictions of the nucleonic EOS diverge widely mainly because of the uncertain density dependence of the nuclear symmetry energy, especially at high densities.
-Therefore, to provide accurate estimates of $\lambda$ one should attempt to reduce the uncertainties due to the $E_{sym}(\rho)$.
+In the ongoing efforts to constrain the EOS and provide useful guidance to theoretical models, it is very important and timely to determine what information could be extracted from precise measurements of $\Lambda$, and also what aspects of the EOS could be better determined with the help of this information.
 This is clearly a twofold problem.
-On one hand, gravitational wave observations from inspiraling compact binaries are expected to place more stringent constraints on the high-density behavior of the symmetry energy, as it has been recently demonstrated~\cite{Fattoyev:2012uu}.
-On the other hand, to extract useful information on the details of the EOS from gravitational waves, one needs reliable estimates of the tidal deformation effects and accurate waveform templates.
-Because the MDI EOS ~\cite{Das:2002fr,Li04} has its SNM part and symmetry energy $E_{sym}(\rho)$ constrained by heavy-ion reaction data up to about $4.5\rho_0$ and $1.2\rho_0$, respectively, it would be interesting to compare the $\lambda$ values using the MDI, and other typical EOSs, with the observational constraints from LIGO/Virgo~\cite{TheLIGOScientific:2017qsa}.
-For the purpose of this study we assume a simple model of stellar matter of nucleons and light leptons (electrons and muons) in beta-equilibrium.
+On the one hand, gravitational wave observations from inspiraling compact binaries are expected to place more stringent constraints on the EOS, in particular on the high-density behavior of the symmetry energy (see, e.g., Ref. \cite{Fattoyev:2012uu}).
+On the other hand, to extract useful information on the details of the EOS from gravitational waves, one needs reliable estimates of the tidal deformation effects and accurate waveform templates, which require reliable estimates of $\Lambda$.
+To provide accurate estimates of the tidal deformability one needs to reduce the uncertainty of the high-density $E_{sym}(\rho)$.
+Because the MDI EOS \cite{Das:2002fr,Li04} has its SNM part and symmetry energy $E_{sym}(\rho)$ constrained by heavy-ion reaction data up to about $4.5\rho_0$ and $1.2\rho_0$ respectively, it would be interesting to compare the $\Lambda$ values using the MDI EOS with the recent observational constraints from LIGO/Virgo \cite{TheLIGOScientific:2017qsa,GBM:2017lvd,Abbott:2018exr}.
+In this study we assume a simple model of stellar matter of nucleons and light leptons (electrons and muons) in beta-equilibrium.

-Here we briefly summarize the most relevant features of the MDI EOS.
+Below we briefly summarize the most relevant features of the MDI EOS.
 (For a comprehensive discussion see, e.g., Refs.~\cite{Das:2002fr,Li04}.)
+With the MDI interaction, the potential energy density $V(\rho,T, \delta )$ of an asymmetric nuclear matter at finite temperature $T$ is parameterized as~\cite{Das:2002fr,Li:2005jy}

-The single-particle potential corresponding to the MDI EOS is deduced from the Hartree-Fock approach using the Gogny interaction~\cite{Das:2002fr} and is given by
+where $f_{\tau }(\vec{r},\vec{p},T)$ is the nucleon phase-space distribution function at coordinate $\vec{r}$, momentum $\vec{p}$ and temperature $T$.
+The corresponding single-particle potential deduced from the Hartree-Fock approach is given by